DjangoGirls/organizer-manual/logistics/README.md

 ### Lunch

 Order something fresh and tasty.
 Plan for ~25% of vegetarian option (some people just prefer veggies even if they are not vegetarians).
-If you don't have a lot of money buying bread and different toppings like sausage and cheese, peanut butter etc. at a store so people can make themselves sandwiches are a good option.
+If you don't have a lot of money, buying bread and a tray of lunch meats and cheeses, plus some peanut butter, at a store so people can make themselves sandwiches is a good option.
+If your budget allows, remember to ask attendees about dietary restrictions so you can be inclusive in your catering choices!

 ### Drinks

-Buy some water, juices and lemons with paper/plastic cups before the event so you don't have to overpay the catering company for this stuff.
+Buy some water, juice and lemons with paper or plastic cups before the event so you don't have to overpay the catering company for these items.
 Usually 1 liter per person per day is sufficient.
-If you don't have a car transporting that much water might be a problem.
+If you don't have a car, transporting that much water might be a problem.
 You can ask some of you coaches or other helpers to meet you at a store the morning of the workshop and help you carry the water to the venue.
-In case you run out of water or food it's good to have a helper available who can go to the store for you during the workshop.
+In case you run out of water or food, it's good to have a helper available who can go to the store for you during the workshop.

 ### Snacks

 Have some fresh fruit or healthy snacks (energy bars!) laying around the venue.
-You can also buy it in the store before the event.
-We recommend fruit that you don't have to cut - apples, grapes, bananas :)
+You can buy these in the store before the event.
+We recommend fruit that you don't have to cut - apples, grapes, bananas, strawberries, etc.

 ## Goodies

-This is only if you have enough money for it.
+This is only if you have the budget.

 ### Temporary tattoos!